H-Asmaa/printf/README.md

 		starts with 0x or 0X :hexadecimal

-(
-	behavior of %i and %d can differ in some edge cases when dealing with special values like NaN, Inf, and negative zero.
-However, these cases are relatively rare and are likely not to affect most programming tasks.
-)

 notice they remove :
 You don’t have to reproduce the buffer handling of the C library printf function